nachonavarro/seasonal-esd-anomaly-detection/README.md

     * Arguments

         * `ts`: The time series to compute the ESD.
-        max_anomalies: The number of times the Grubbs’ Test will be applied to the time series.
+        * `max_anomalies`: The number of times the Grubbs’ Test will be applied to the time series.
         * `alpha`: the significance level.
-        * `hybrid`: If set to false then the mean and standard deviation will be used to calculate the zscores in the Grubbs test.
+        * `hybrid`: If set to fa`lse then the mean and standard deviation will be used to calculate the zscores in the Grubbs test.
 If set to true, then median and MAD will be used.

     * Returns